epam/OSCI/CONTRIBUTING.md

    * All discussions of issues and review feedback must be objective and use neutral tone of language.
 We are professionals.

 ## Roles
-Much like projects in [ASF](https://www.apache.org/foundation/how-it-works.html#roles), OSCI recognizes a few roles.
-Unlike ASF's projects, our structure is a way simpler.
-There are only two types:
+OSCI recognizes two types of roles:
   * __A Contributor__ is a user who contributes to a project in the form of code or documentation.
 Developers take extra steps to participate in a project, are active on the developer forums, participate in discussions,